ChristopherFu01/CHOCAnxiety/README.md

 **(2) A Multivariate Linear Regression Model for all variables**

-The Jupyter Notebook [included](code/(CHRIS)%20MLR%20model%20based%20on%20Anxiety.ipynb) contains explanations of the statistical theory behind these models.
+The Jupyter Notebook for [multivariate linear regression](code/(CHRIS)%20MLR%20model%20based%20on%20Anxiety.ipynb) contains explanations of the statistical theory behind the multivariate linear regression model.

 ### Simple Linear Regression Models